grscheller/dotfiles/README.md

-This repo contains the infrastructure I use to maintain and install my Fish, Bash, Neovim, Alacritty, Sway and SSH configurations.
+This repo contains the infrastructure I use to maintain and install my Fish, Bash, Neovim, Alacritty, Sway, GIT and SSH configurations.

 ## Installation Script